dellis23/ansible-toolkit/README.md

 ### atk-git-diff ###

 Doing a `git diff` on encrypted files produces some pretty useless output.
-`atk-git-diff` will detect changes via `git diff` unencrypt the before and after and then show the difference.
+`atk-git-diff` will detect changes via `git diff`, unencrypt the before and after, and show the difference.

 This: